Running Docker Compose with Docker

 So that the Docker Compose container has access to the Docker daemon, mount the Docker socket with the

 To make the current directory available to the container, use the

--v "$PWD:/rootfs/$PWD"option to mount it as a volume and the
+-v "$PWD:$PWD"option to mount it as a volume and the

-docker runcommand still running, open the Google Cloud Platform Console instances page.
+docker runcommand still running, open the Cloud Console instances page.
 Click the link to your instance's External IP address.